core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 # Representing YANG Data Types in CBOR {#data-types-mapping}

+The CBOR encoding of an instance of a leaf or leaf-list data node depends on the built-in type of that data node.
+The following sub-section defined the CBOR encoding of each built-in type supported by YANG as listed in [RFC7950] section 4.2.4.
+Each subsection shows an example value assigned to a data node of the discussed built-in type.

 ## The unsigned integer Types

 Leafs of type uint8, uint16, uint32 and uint64 MUST be encoded using a CBOR